 Device View helps IT support teams gain deeper insights into troubleshooting scenarios on a device level.
-Inspect device properties and activities that span a period of up to 14 days.
-These are valuable insights into key events which could be causing poor digital employee experience (DEX).
-IT teams can determine what may have caused an issue and get a head start on resolving it.
+Inspect device properties and activities that span a period of up to 30 days.
+With these valuable insights into key events that could be causing poor digital experience (DEX), IT teams can determine where an issue stems from and get a head start on resolving it.

 Within Device View:

-• The Timeline tab allows you to explore events in chronological order on the device, with the ability to gain further insights using intuitive tooltips and a side panel.
+• The Timeline tab allows you to explore events in chronological order on the device, with the ability to gain further insights using intuitive tooltips and a right-side panel.
 Additionally, you can drill down into events to gain a detailed view of various activities.
+Refer to the Timeline section for more information.

-• A dedicated panel for remote actions allows you to execute actions on the device.
+• A dedicated right-side panel for remote actions allows you to execute actions on a device.

 Accessing Device View